||Contact | A-Z Health Index | Events & Meetings|

 There are over 60 species of mosquitoes in Oklahoma, some of which may carry disease.
 The species differ in how they look.
 They also differ in how they act, such as how aggressive they are when they bite, where they breed, and when they are the most active.
 The mosquito population boom that has resulted from the excessive recent rainfall does not foretell a more severe WNV season.
 The type of mosquitoes that hatch after severe flooding are primarily the species of mosquitoes classified as “nuisance mosquitoes”.
 They bite aggressively and cause lots of itchy bites, but they are not typically involved with transmission of diseases.
 Floodwater mosquito populations tend to die out 3 weeks after the rains stop and the sun dries out affected low lying areas.
 The following are links for more information regarding mosquitoes:

-The Acute Disease Service (ADS) of the Oklahoma State Department of Health (OSDH) has received confirmation that Oklahoma residents have acquired Zika during international travel to countries experiencing local transmission of the virus.
+In 2017 the Acute Disease Service (ADS) of the Oklahoma State Department of Health (OSDH) received confirmation that an Oklahoma resident had acquired Zika during international travel to countries experiencing local transmission of the virus.

 Zika is a reportable disease in Oklahoma as an “unusual disease or syndrome”.
 Zika is a mosquitoborne viral disease.
 Outbreaks of Zika virus have been reported in multiple countries including tropical Africa, Southeast Asia, Pacific Islands, and Brazil.
 On February 1, 2016, the World Health Organization (WHO) declared Zika Virus a Public Health Emergency of International Concern (PHEIC).
 Since that time, local transmission has been identified in numerous countries and territories in the Americas.
 Specific areas where Zika virus is spreading are often difficult to determine and are likely to change over time.
 Visit the CDC Zika Travel Information to find where Zika is occurring.